FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 in relation to tourism promotion across both the city and county.

-She confirmed that the Labour Party would be supporting the budget.--- 31
+She confirmed that the Labour Party would be supporting the budget.
+---
+31

 **Councillor Benson**